forklift-run/pallet-example-minimal/README.md

 ### Forking

-To make your own copy of this repository for experimentation, fork this repository to a new repository, and then update the `path` fields of the `forklift-pallet.yml` and `forklift-repository.yml` files to match the path of your new repository.
+To make your own copy of this repository for experimentation, you should fork this repository to a new repository.
+Then, update the `path` fields of the `forklift-pallet.yml` and `forklift-repository.yml` files to match the path of your new repository.

 ## Licensing